| RCAHARRISBURG RUGER

 the multitude of firearms now made for these special people, displaying or

 owning them all is not practical.
-This is why I chose a sampling of long guns, The list of
+This is why I chose a sampling of long guns,

 special dealers and distributors seems to grow larger every year.